 Apply a LoRA

 Click any trained avatar in the Avatar tab.
-It closes the panel and loads the LoRA into the generation context.
+Selecting an avatar closes the panel and activates the LoRA for the next generation.
 Write your prompt describing the scene, then click Generate.
 The character from your LoRA will appear in the generated video.

 Why video LoRAs are different

-In Picture Lab, LoRAs are used to generate a reference image, which is then animated in Cinema Motion.
+In Picture Lab, LoRAs generate a reference image that Cinema Motion then animates.
 That two-step process introduces variation at the animation stage.
-WAN 2.2 with a LoRA skips the intermediate image entirely — the character identity is applied directly to the video model, which gives more consistent results across multiple generations.
+WAN 2.2 with a LoRA skips the intermediate image entirely — the character identity goes straight into the video model, giving more consistent results across multiple generations.